-In line with the Government's directive and the revised Guidance Note and Frequently Asked Question on the Conduct of General Meetings for Listed Issuers issued by Securities Commission on 16 July 2021 ("SC Guidance"), the AGM of the Company will be held and conducted by way of fully virtual meeting entirely through live streaming and online voting via Cloud AGM Platform operated by ARB Wemeet Sdn Bhd at its website at https://member. arbwemeet.com.
+The AGM of the Company will be held and conducted by way of virtual meeting through live streaming and online remote voting using Remote Participation and Voting ("RPV") facilities via Cloud AGM Platform operated by ARB Wemeet Sdn Bhd at https:// member.arbwemeet.com.
 An online meeting platform used to conduct the meeting can be recognised as the meeting venue as required under Section 327(2) of the Companies Act 2016, provided that the online platform located in Malaysia.
-Pursuant to the SC Guidance, all meeting participants including the Chairman of the meeting, board members, senior management and shareholders are to participate in the meeting online.
+Pursuant to the Securities Commission Guidance, all meeting participants including the Chairman of the meeting, board members, senior management and shareholders are to participate in the meeting online.